 As is also evident in this last example, particular extreme events, even within sequences of events, can claim priority in people’s memories.
-Take for instance a village that has become associated with an extreme and damaging flood event, the Lynmouth flood of 1952.
-This event took place on the night of the 15th–16th August, 1952 and primarily affected the village of Lynmouth, north Devon.
-A storm with heavy rainfall, combined with already saturated soil and flood debris, led to the flooding of the village and a total loss of 34 lives.
+Take, for instance, a village that has become associated with an extreme and damaging flood event, the Lynmouth flood of 1952.
+This event took place on the night of 15–16 August 1952 and primarily affected the village of Lynmouth, North Devon.
+A storm with heavy rainfall, combined with already saturated soil and flood debris, led to the flooding of the village and a total loss of thirty-four lives.
 This event has become benchmarked in the history of this unfortunate community.
-Rebuilding work, the diversion of the river around the village and the creation of a memorial garden are among the flood’s legacies.59 Various conspiracy theories surrounding the 1952 event have also helped to consolidate the flood’s place in history and indeed Lynmouth’s history as a weather place.
-Documentaries and publications focusing on the apparent association of the flood with ‘Project Cumulus’—a geoengineering initiative being conducted by a team of international scientists working with the Royal Air Force at the time—have also served to keep the memory of the flood alive.60 Memories of this event were dramatically reawakened, when a similar event happened in Boscastle, also in north Devon.
-Occurring 52 years to the day after the Lynmouth flood, the Boscastle event destroyed six buildings, swept 50 cars out to sea, broke up several roads and over 60 people had to be airlifted to safety by rescue helicopters.
+Rebuilding work, the diversion of the river around the village, and the creation of a memorial garden are among the flood’s legacies.59 Various conspiracy theories surrounding the 1952 event have also helped consolidate the flood’s place in history and indeed Lynmouth’s history as a weather place.
+Documentaries and publications focusing on the apparent association of the flood with Project Cumulus—a geoengineering initiative being conducted by a team of international scientists working with the Royal Air Force at the time—have also served to keep the memory of the flood alive.60 Memories of this event were dramatically reawakened when a similar event happened in Boscastle, also in North Devon.
+Occurring fifty-two years to the day after the Lynmouth flood, the Boscastle event destroyed six buildings, swept fifty cars out to sea, and broke up several roads, and more than sixty people had to be airlifted to safety by rescue helicopters.

-As Oliver acknowledges in relation to Welsh weather diaries, “memories are short when it comes to comparative remarks.”61 Events are ephemeral and can soon be forgotten or replaced by other later memories.
-In fact generally speaking, and according to Harley’s “recency effect,”62 more recent extreme events will seize popular attention, and place memories in turn then tend to be distorted in this respect, even though the written record can in fact help to assemble past events over a longer time period.
-Archival research, for example, reveals that similar floods had been recorded at Lynmouth in past centuries but that these have been overwritten by the 1952 event, and possibly also, in time, by Boscastle in 2004.
-Research in the Devon Records Office reveals that on 8th August 1770 a petition was submitted to a local man, John Short, for “alleviation and relief” for the local fishermen following what appears to be a very similar scale event.
-Short notes:
+As Oliver acknowledges in relation to Welsh weather diaries, “Memories are short when it comes to comparative remarks.”61 Events are ephemeral and can soon be forgotten or replaced by other later memories.
+In fact, generally speaking, and according to Harley’s “recency effect,”62 more recent extreme events will seize popular attention, and place memories in turn then tend to be distorted in this respect, even though the written record can in fact help assemble past events over a longer time period.
+Archival research, for example, reveals that similar floods had been recorded at Lynmouth in past centuries, but these have been overwritten by the 1952 event (and possibly also, in time, by Boscastle in 2004).
+Research in the Devon Records Office reveals that on 8 August 1770 a petition was submitted to a local man, John Short, for “alleviation and relief” for the local fishermen following what appears to be a very similar scale event.
+Short notes that